gkj23/dexjoco/README.md

 ## dexjoco

-Dexjoco is a MuJoCo-based simulation benchmark for dexterous hands
+DexJoCo is a MuJoCo-based simulation benchmark for dexterous hands

 ## Installation